-Northeast India is known for its inexplicable beauty and the state of Meghalaya is no less.
+Northeast India is known for its inexplicable beauty, and the state of Meghalaya is no less.
 Snuggled by the mighty Himalayas, Meghalaya is one of the most popular destinations to visit in India.
-Meghalaya tourism is an amalgamation of lush greenery, picturesque surroundings, misty air, pristine waterfalls, and more of nature’s glory serves as the gateway for those seeking tranquillity.
-And a tour to Meghalaya will surely let you experience the same along with the utter beauty of Mother Nature.
+Meghalaya tourism is an amalgamation of lush greenery, picturesque surroundings, misty air, pristine waterfalls, and more of nature’s glory.
+A tour to Meghalaya will surely let you experience the same, along with the utter beauty of Mother Nature.

 On a sightseeing tour in Meghalaya, you can explore the panoramic landscapes, foggy hills, terraces, slopes, and cascading waterfalls.
 Some renowned attractions that add to Meghalaya tourism include Living Root Bridges and Nohkalikai Falls.

-Meghalaya gives an opportunity to wildlife lovers to witness the rich biodiversity at Balpakram National Park and soak in its mind-boggling scenic beauty.
-Apart from this, Meghalaya tourism also offers exciting adventures letting tourists indulge in thrilling activities and make their Meghayala travel memorable.
+Meghalaya allows wildlife lovers to witness the rich biodiversity at Balpakram National Park and soak in its mind-boggling scenic beauty.
+Besides this, Meghalaya tourism also offers exciting adventures letting tourists indulge in thrilling activities and making their Meghayala travel memorable.

-Apart from this, there are many fun things to do, and places to eat and shop that will keep you entertained throughout the tour.
-So, if you want to know more about Meghalaya, how to reach it, the best time to visit, where to eat and stay, and some useful travel tips
+Apart from this, many fun things to do and places to eat and shop will keep you entertained throughout the tour.
+So, if you want to know more about Meghalaya, how to reach it, the best time to visit, where to eat and stay, and some useful travel tips.

 Here is our comprehensive guide to exploring the nooks and corners of Meghalaya tourism.

 The most spoken languages in Meghalaya are Khasi, Pnar, and Garo, with English as the official language.